-Janine Lewis is a Director of the Company and a director of Praxis Fund Services Limited ('PFSL'), the Company's Administrator, Secretary, Custodian and Registrar, David Stephenson is a Director of the Company and an employee of PFSL, Keri Lancaster-King is a Director of the Company and a director of PFSL, and Chris Hickling served as a Director of the Company until his resignation on 20 August 2021 and is a director of Praxis Fund Holdings Limited, the immediate parent company of PFSL.
-Janine Lewis, Chris Hickling, David Stephenson and Keri Lancaster-King are shareholders in PraxisIFM Group Limited, the ultimate parent company of PFSL.
+Janine Lewis is a Director of the Company and a director of Sanne Fund Services (Guernsey) Limited ("SFSGL") (formerly Praxis Fund Services Limited), the Company's Administrator, Secretary, Custodian and Registrar, David Stephenson is a Director of the Company and an employee of SFSGL, Keri Lancaster-King was appointed as a Director of the Company on 20 August 2021 and is a director of SFSGL, and Chris Hickling served as a Director of the Company until his resignation on 20 August 2021 and is a director of Sanne Holdings (Guernsey) Limited (formerly Praxis Fund Holdings Limited), the immediate parent company of SFSGL.
+Janine Lewis, Chris Hickling, David Stephenson and Keri Lancaster-King are shareholders in PraxisIFM Group Limited, which until 3 December 2021 was the ultimate parent company of SFSGL.

-During the year, no Director had any beneficial interest in the shares of the Company.
+During the year, no Director has had any beneficial interest in the shares of the Company.

-No Director of the Company, nor Investec Corporate and Institutional Banking ('ICIB'), the Investment Advisor to the Company, holds any right, either contingent or otherwise, to subscribe for shares in the Company.
+No Director of the Company, or Investec Corporate and Institutional Banking ('ICIB'), the Investment Advisor to the Company, holds any right, either contingent or otherwise, to subscribe for shares in the Company.

-Details of fees paid to PFSL and ICIB during the year are contained in notes 5, 9 and 17 to these Financial Statements.
+Details of fees paid to SFSGL and ICIB during the year are contained in notes 5, 9 and 17 to these Financial